-The large eddy coefficient found in the mixed layer together with high vertical resolution implies a too restrictive constraint on the time step in explicit time stepping case $(ln\zdfexp=True)$ .
-Therefore, the default implicit time stepping is generally preferred for the vertical diffusion as it overcomes the stability constraint.
-A forward time differencing scheme $(ln\zdfexp=T)$ using a time splitting technique $(n\zdfexp>1)$ is provided as an alternative.
-Namelist variables $ln\zdfexp$ and $n\zdfexp$ apply to both tracers and dynamics.
+The large eddy coefficient found in the mixed layer together with high vertical resolution implies that in the case of explicit time stepping (ln_zdfexp =.true.) there would be too restrictive a constraint on the time step.
+Therefore, the default implicit time stepping is preferred for the vertical diffusion since it overcomes the stability constraint.
+A forward time differencing scheme (ln_zdfexp =.true.) using a time splitting technique ($n_zdfexp > 1$) is provided as an alternative.
+Namelist variables ln_zdfexp and n_zdfexp apply to both tracers and dynamics.